computational-psychology/stimupy/docs/getting_started/composition.md

 ## Masked regions

-The downside of this, is that such an operation (`-`) on the `"img"`s uses the *whole* `imgs`s, including the background.
+The downside of this, is that such an operation (`-`) on the `"img"`s uses the *whole* `"img"`s, including the background.
 In other words, these operations aren't *content aware*;
 they treat all pixels the same, rather than restricting operations to the regions that we care about (e.g., the geometric shapes).
-We'd like to be to have a bit more control, for instance subtracting just a where the shapes overlap.
+In many cases, however, we might want to have more control, for instance only subtracting stimulus regions in which the two shapes overlap.

-One key in the stimulus-{py:class}`dict`s not addressed yet, is the `mask`.
+For this, we would like to introduce one key feature of `stimupy`: stimulus `"mask"`s.
-Just like `"img"`, this too is a {py:class}`numpy.ndarray` where each entry corresponds to a pixel in `"img"` (i.e., it has the same shape as `"img"`).
+Just like the `"img"`, the stimulus `"mask"` is a {py:class}`numpy.ndarray` which can be found in the stimulus-{py:class}`dict`.
+Each entry of the stimulus `"mask"` corresponds to a pixel in `"img"` (i.e., it has the same shape as `"img"`).

-However, rather the `"mask"` contains only integer-values (compared to the floating point pixel-intensities in `"img"`).
+Importantly, the `"mask"` contains only integer-values (compared to the floating point pixel-intensities in `"img"`).
 Each integer-value in the mask, corresponds to a geometric region of interest,